-- 4.1 Option 1 is preferred, whereby this Policy Advisory Committee recommends the draft response (at Appendix 1 of this report) be agreed by the Cabinet Member for Planning, Infrastructure and Economic Development, and submitted to Tunbridge Wells Borough Council ahead of the 15th April 2024 consultation deadline. - 4.2 This ensures that the Maidstone Borough Council complies with its duty to co-operate and has taken the opportunity to engage in the plan making process at an early stage.
-It also reiterates Maidstone's position with regard to the Local Plan Review and the emerging Town Centre Strategy and seeks to ensure that wherever possible, TWBC maximise the development potential within the town centre to help meet their identified needs over the plan period.

-4.3 If Members are minded to make amendments to the proposed response at Appendix 1 then Option 2 would also be suitable.
+- 4.1 Option 1 is preferred, whereby the draft response (at Appendix 1 of the report) be agreed and submitted to Tunbridge Wells Borough Council ahead of the 15 April 2024 consultation deadline. - 4.2 This ensures that the Maidstone Borough Council complies with its duty to co-operate and has taken the opportunity to engage in the plan making process at an early stage.
+It also reiterates Maidstone's position with regard to the Local Plan Review and the emerging Town Centre Strategy and seeks to ensure that wherever possible, TWBC maximise the development potential within the town centre to help meet their identified needs over the plan period. - 4.3 If amendments to the proposed response at Appendix 1 to the report were made then Option 2 would also be suitable.